remogatto/prettytest/README.md

 # PrettyAutoTest

-PrettyAutoTest is a command that continously watches for changes in your source directory and - in case - re-executes the tests.
-PrettyAutoTest promotes an agile development approach: write tests, write the implementation that satisfies the tests, have an immediate visual feedback about your progress.
+PrettyAutoTest (<tt>pta</tt>) is a command that continously watches for changes in your source directory and subdirectories.
+When a file is modified it re-executes the tests.
+PrettyAutoTest promotes an agile development approach: write tests, write the implementation, have an immediate visual feedback about your progress.

 Check this video: http://youtu.be/B35N6q3sveQ